Pregnancy and fish: What's safe to eat?

 What are the pros and cons of eating seafood during pregnancy?

-Seafood, which includes fish and shellfish, can be a great source of protein, iron and zinc — crucial nutrients for your baby's growth and development.
-The omega-3 fatty acids in many fish, including docosahexaenoic acid (DHA), also can promote your baby's brain development.
+Seafood, which includes fish and shellfish, can be a great source of protein, iron and zinc.
+These are important nutrients for your baby's growth and development.
+The omega-3 fatty acids in many fish, including docosahexaenoic acid (DHA), also can help with your baby's brain development.

-But some types of seafood — particularly large, predatory fish such as shark, swordfish, king mackerel and tilefish — can contain high levels of mercury.
+But some types of seafood can have high levels of mercury.
+These include large, predatory fish such as shark, swordfish, king mackerel and tilefish.
+And canned chunk white tuna — also called albacore tuna — may be higher in mercury than canned light tuna.
 Although the mercury in seafood isn't a concern for most adults, special precautions apply if you're pregnant or planning to become pregnant.
-If you regularly eat fish high in mercury, the substance can accumulate in your bloodstream over time.
+If you regularly eat fish high in mercury, mercury can build up in your bloodstream over time.
 Too much mercury in your bloodstream could damage your baby's developing brain and nervous system.

 How much seafood is recommended?

-The Food and Drug Administration (FDA), the Environmental Protection Agency (EPA) and the 2015-2020 Dietary Guidelines for Americans recommend that pregnant women eat at least 8 ounces and up to 12 ounces (340 grams) of a variety of seafood lower in mercury a week.
-That's about two to three servings.
+The Food and Drug Administration (FDA), the Environmental Protection Agency (EPA) and the Dietary Guidelines for Americans recommend that, in a week, pregnant people eat at least 8 ounces (224 grams) and up to 12 ounces (340 grams) of a variety of seafood lower in mercury.
+That's about 2 to 3 servings a week.

 What's safe to eat?